Written by Rikard 14 years in construction, infrastructure and owner-side project management €150M+ in governed project value.

 The result is that buyers receive a property that has been presented, not assessed.
 The difference matters enormously in a market where a significant proportion of buildings carry some form of unauthorised construction, where maintenance standards vary widely across regions, and where documentation irregularities are common enough to be expected rather than exceptional.

 A house survey in Greece, commissioned independently by the buyer, closes that gap.
+British buyers will find the full breakdown of how the UK survey framework translates into the Greek market in the UK buyer's complete guide to building surveys in Greece.
 It is not standard practice in the Greek market the way a building survey is in the UK.
 That absence of standard practice is precisely why buyers who do not insist on one are exposed.

 The Problems That Show Up After Signing